On profinite groups in which centralizers have bounded rank: Proof of Theorem

 \section{Proof of Theorem \ref{main}}

 The next lemma deals with a crucial case of Theorem \ref{main}. \begin{lemma} Let $r\geq1$ and $G$ a profinite group in which every nontrivial element has centralizer of rank at most $r$.
 Assume that $G$ has a nontrivial proper normal subgroup $M$ and a subgroup $A$ such that $(|M|,|A|)=1$ and $G=MA$.
-Then $G$ has finite rank. \end{lemma} \begin{proof} Without loss of generality we can assume that $M$ is infinite.
+Then one of the following statements holds. \begin{enumerate} \item $A$ is infinite and virtually of rank at most $r$.
+In this case also $M$ has rank at most $r$. \item $A$ is finite and the rank of $M$ is $(q,r)$-bounded, where $q$ is the smallest prime in $\pi(A)$. \end{enumerate} In either case $G$ has finite rank. \end{lemma} \begin{proof} If $M$ is finite the result is straightforward from Theorem \ref{gulu} so without loss of generality we assume that $M$ is infinite.
 Suppose first that $A$ is infinite.
 Let $N$ be an open subgroup of $M$ that is normal in $G$.
 Then $A$ induces a finite group of automorphisms of $M/N$ and therefore $A$ contains an open normal subgroup $B$ that acts on $M/N$ trivially.
 By Lemma \ref{cc} (iii) we have $M=NC_M(B)$.
 It follows that $M/N$ has rank at most $r$.
 Since this holds for each open subgroup of $M$ that is normal in $G$ we conclude that $M$ has rank at most $r$.
-Moreover, since the subgroup $B$ has nontrivial centralizer in $M$, it follows that $B$ has rank at most $r$, whence $A$ has finite rank.
-Thus, $G$, being a product of $A$ and $M$, has finite rank.
+Moreover, since the subgroup $B$ has nontrivial centralizer in $M$, it follows that $B$ has rank at most $r$, whence $A$ is virtually of rank at most $r$.

 Now consider the case where $A$ is finite.
-Of course, it is sufficient to show that $M$ has finite rank.
-Choose $a\in A$ of prime order $q$.
+Choose $a\in A$ of order $q$.
 By Lemma \ref{cc} (iv) for each prime $p\in\pi(M)$ there is a Sylow $p$-subgroup $P$ of $M$ normalized by $a$.
 Observe that $a$ induces an automorphism of $P$ of order dividing $q$.
 Since $C_P(a)$ is of rank at most $r$, it follows from Khukhro's Theorem \ref {khu} that $P$ has a characteristic subgroup $L$ such that $L$ is nilpotent and $P/L$ has $(q,r)$-bounded rank.
-Since $L$ is nilpotent, it has a nontrivial centre.
+Since $L$ is nilpotent, it has nontrivial centre.
 Clearly, $L$ is contained in the centralizer of any nontrivial element of its centre.
 The centralizer is of rank at most $r$ and so both $L$ and $P/L$ have bounded rank.
 We conclude that $P$ has $(q,r)$-bounded rank.
-Since this holds for each prime $p\in\pi(M)$, we deduce from Theorem \ref{gulu} that $M$ has finite rank, as required. \end{proof} \begin{remark} The proof of Lemma \ref{nachalo} shows that if $A$ is infinite, then $M$ and an open normal subgroup $B$ of $A$ both have rank at most $r$.
-If $A$ is finite and $q$ is the smallest prime divisor of the order of $A$, then the rank of $M$ is $(q,r)$-bounded.
-In either case an open subgroup of $A$ has nontrivial centralizer in $M$. \end{remark}
+Since this holds for each prime $p\in\pi(M)$, we deduce from Theorem \ref{gulu} that $M$ has finite $(q,r)$-bounded rank, as required. \end{proof}